 Arsenal FC — Tour of the Emirates Stadium – Every day (except match days) – Walk in the footsteps of your Arsenal heroes on a tour of the stadium and pitch and visit the Arsenal Museum.

 Chelsea FC — Tour of Stamford Bridge – Every day (except match days) – Walk in the footsteps of your football heroes with a guided tour of Stamford Bridge and the Chelsea Museum.

 Sunday football on Hackney Marshes – Every Sun – Hackney Marshes is the home of Sunday league football, with over 70 matches played between dozens of amateur teams.

 Guided tour around Lord’s Cricket Ground – Every day – Cricket fans will love having a look around the home of cricket, with this tour of Lord's Cricket Ground and the MCC Museum.

-If you enjoy Wembley Stadium then you might like to visit Arsenal FC, Emirates Stadium (catch the train from Wembley Park to Arsenal FC, Emirates Stadium), Chelsea FC, Stamford Bridge (catch the train from Wembley Park to Chelsea FC, Stamford Bridge), Hackney Marshes (catch the train from Wembley Park to Hackney Marshes) and Tottenham FC, White Hart Lane
+If you enjoy Wembley Stadium then you might like to visit Arsenal’s Emirates Stadium (catch the train from Wembley Park to Arsenal), Chelsea’s Stamford Bridge (catch the train from Wembley Park to Fulham Broadway) and Hackney Marshes’ football pitches (catch the train from Wembley Park to Leyton)

 Disclaimer: Event details can change at short notice and you should reconfirm everything before making plans